nachocaru/xaprb.com/content/blog/2006-01-02-tables-and-data-part-1.md

 layout: post
 permalink: /2006/01/02/tables-and-data-part-1/
 ---
-I don&#8217;t know how spreadsheets do it internally, but at least from a user&#8217;s perspective, they derive the default cell format from the type of data in the cell.
+I don't know how spreadsheets do it internally, but at least from a user's perspective, they derive the default cell format from the type of data in the cell.
 For example, if I enter a number into a cell, the spreadsheet will right-align it.
 It will format dates and times according to cultural conventions, and will recognize other data types as well.
 This is the right way to do it, because the formatting conveys information about the data.
 Right-aligned numbers are numeric, not textual.

 Now switch from spreadsheets to HTML.
 I have a table with sales data rolled up by day for a week.
 How do I format it?
 Do I right-align the numbers, format them with dollar signs and two decimal places, and display negative numbers in red?
 Do I left-align the days?
 Or do I just specify the first column as date and the second as currency?

-I could do either, but I think it&#8217;s better to go the second route, and let CSS control the formatting.
-It&#8217;s possible to control simple presentation with just CSS and the [HTML `class` attribute][1], the [general-purpose method for adding processing data to HTML elements][2].
-I might want more advanced formatting (rearranging the data itself), and in that case I&#8217;d need some help from JavaScript.
-I&#8217;ll demonstrate all that and more in this series of articles.
-Let&#8217;s dive in:
+I could do either, but I think it's better to go the second route, and let CSS control the formatting.
+It's possible to control simple presentation with just CSS and the [HTML `class` attribute][1], the [general-purpose method for adding processing data to HTML elements][2].
+I might want more advanced formatting (rearranging the data itself), and in that case I'd need some help from JavaScript.
+I'll demonstrate all that and more in this series of articles.
+Let's dive in:

 ### The foundation

-To set the stage, here&#8217;s some sample data, which I&#8217;ll use throughout this series of articles:
+To set the stage, here's some sample data, which I'll use throughout this series of articles:

 <table id="table1" class="cleanHeaders elbowroom">
   <caption>Weekly Sales Stats</caption> <tr>